otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/Module 02 - Django and MVT Pattern.md

 Register both models in the admin, create a superuser, and use the admin panel to add at least three studios and two classes per studio, deliberately including at least one class whose capacity constraint from Task 1 would be violated if you tried to break it.
 Confirm the admin actually stops you.

-Then, without being told how, find and use the admin's search bar, and its filtering options, to answer a specific question your own data can answer, such as which studios have more than one class, or which classes belong to a particular suburb.
-Write down the question you chose and how you got the admin to answer it, since none of this was demonstrated above.
-Take a screenshot of the result and add it, along with your written answer, to your repository's README.

 ---

 ## 7. Customising the admin